rust-lang/book/second-edition/src/ch16-02-message-passing.md

 In this regard, message passing is very similar to single ownership in Rust.
 Message passing enthusiasts enjoy message passing for similar reasons that Rustaceans enjoy Rust's ownership: single ownership means certain classes of problems go away.
-If only one thread at a time can own some memory, there's no chance of a data race.
+If only one thread at a time can use some memory, there's no chance of a data race.

 ### Sending Multiple Values and Seeing the Receiver Waiting